-JoJo Siwa Appears To Confirm She’s Coming Out With ‘Best Gay Cousin Ever’ T-Shirt
+JoJo Siwa Appears To Confirm She's Coming Out With 'Best Gay Cousin Ever' T-Shirt

 JoJo Siwa sparked speculation that she could be coming out with an Instagram post earlier in the week, and a new post appears to confirm it.

-As The Daily Mail reported, the 17-year-old reality television and internet star took to her Instagram stories to share a picture of herself wearing a shirt that read “Best.
+As the Daily Mail reported, the 17-year-old reality television and internet star took to her Instagram stories to share a picture of herself wearing a T-shirt that read "Best.
 Gay.
 Cousin.
-Ever.”
-Siwa thanked her cousin in the caption, apparently confirming that she was the “gay cousin” that the shirt referenced.
+Ever."
+Siwa thanked her cousin in the caption, apparently confirming that she was the "gay cousin" that the shirt referenced.

-She also shared the image on Twitter, earning some big praise from her followers and sending her name to among the top Twitter trends on Friday.
+She also shared the image on Twitter, earning some big praise from her followers and sending her name to the top Twitter trends on Friday.

-“SO PROUD OF YOU!,” one person tweeted, adding a rainbow emoji.
-“You were Born This Way!”

 "No matter gay, straight, or bi/Lesbian, transgendered life/I'm on the right track baby/I was born to survive," Lady Gaga sang in the portion that Siwa chose for her video.